Best Bites For New Year's Eve — Our Favorite NYE Appetizers

 The Best Cocktail Sauce Ever

 Putting out some cocktail shrimp is a super easy way to indulge your guests while putting in very little time and effort yourself.
 Don't ruin the effect with a poor-tasting jarred cocktail sauce.
 This recipe is the only one I use anymore — it's everything I want a jarred sauce to taste like and comes together in a jiffy with ingredients you most likely already have on hand.
-You can also adjust the proportions to make it taste exactly how you like (I prefer to add a little extra horseradish and a few extra shakes fo Worcestershire, myself).
+You can also adjust the proportions to make it taste exactly how you like (I prefer to add a little extra horseradish and a few extra shakes of Worcestershire, myself).

 Sriracha Mayo Deviled Eggs